AudrenThibault/root-drum-machine/README.md

 # About

-This project is the next level of a project realised by Tolmdyn, available here : https://github.com/tolmdyn/gba-drum.
-A lot of thank's to him to let me used his sequencer for my project.
+This project is a fork of a project realised by Tolmdyn, available here : https://github.com/tolmdyn/gba-drum.
+Thanks to him for letting me use his sequencer for my project.

-it was at first for gameboy advance, but it's now for nintendo ds, using the advantage of screen buttons for more instant accessible options.
+it was at first designed for gameboy advance, but it's now supported on Nintendo DS, using the advantage of "screen buttons" for more "quick access" options.

 # Manual :

-The better it works is with a real nintendo ds.
-On emulators, it works but the fluidity of the sequencer is not very accurate.
+It works better on the real hardware, it works also on emulators but the fluidity of the sequencer is not very accurate.

 ## Top screen